KingKrish08/Coloring-Canvas/README.md

+The inspiration for my game were multiple drawing games and to a certain extent, Microsoft paint. the concept of my c

 Press the 1 key to change the color to Red

 Press the 2 key to change the color to Orange